 Diagnosis is assisted by skin biopsy or blood test.
 Recurrence is rare.

-PR is not considered contagious or symptomatic of internal disease.
+The condition is not considered contagious or symptomatic of internal disease.

 Pruritis (itching) is often present.